Robeloto/7D2D_A20_Modlets/CustomZombies Alternate versions/Robeloto_CustomZombies_XML_VERSION/README.txt

 • Atrocity has increased health.
 (2000)
 • Aquazed has increased health.
 (825)

-• Burninggman has increased health.
+• Burningman has increased health.
 (295)
 • Blazingman has +12 physicalresist and increased health.
 (777)

 • Candy does 5 points more in blockdamage.
 • Candy has +5 physicalresist and more health.
 (666)
 • CopterCorpse vomit magazine reduced with 6 bullets.
 Vomit entitydamage reduced with 4 points and buffInjuryStunnedX chance reduced from 80% chance to 33%.
+• Freezer is white now instead of blue

 • Fireboss has more health.
 (1234)
 • FireElf has +5 physicalresist.